Tanchyyk/Skyscraper/README.md

 # Skyscraper
-This module is created to validate the board of the game.
+This module is created to validate the board of a game.